 Social Justice and Eliminating Racism Advocacy

 At YWCA Columbus, we understand that a number of systems work together to create oppression and harm against marginalized communities.
 We see our core work as strengthening systems of support for the most vulnerable among us.
-To this end, we pursue a number of social justice-related issues, and are active on honesty in education, eradicating police brutality, and fighting for LGBTQ+ rights.
+To this end, we pursue a number of social justice-related issues, and are active on honesty in education, eradicating police violence, and fighting for LGBTQ+ rights.

 Education